 Bring water to a boil.
 You want enough water to make sure the eggs will be fully covered.

-Once water is boiling, reduce heat to medium and slowly lower in one egg at a time with a wooden spoon.
-If an egg breaks, don’t worry about it.
-Just leave it and keep going.
+Once water is boiling, slowly lower in one egg at a time with a spoon.

 Set timer for 12 minutes.

-Once time is up, slowly remove the eggs from the water with a wooden spoon and set on a plate.
+Once time is up, slowly remove the eggs from the water with a spoon and set in a bowl.
+Move the eggs to the fridge and let sit for about an hour before eating.
+You could also dive into them right away, but they will be very hot.

-- Bring a pot of water to a boil on the stove
+- Bring a pot of water to a boil.
+You want enough water to cover the eggs completely.